Post-Event Summary: Cyber Security Circle with the German-Australian Chamber of Commerce

 - Josh Brown

-- Sep 22
+- Sep 22, 2025

-- 1 min read
+- 2 min read

 On the 18th of September, Global Tech Partners had the pleasure of hosting a Cyber Security Circle at International Chamber House in Melbourne, in partnership with the German-Australian Chamber of Industry and Commerce.
 The breakfast session brought together experts from industry and academia to explore the rapidly evolving world of cyber threats and how AI is being used by both attackers and defenders in the cybersecurity space.

-Key insights from the discussion:
+Key Insights from the Cyber Security Circle

 Cybersecurity moves at breakneck speed — what worked last month may already be outdated.